Claudia Mason

 Claudia Mason (born March 9, 1973) is an American model and actress.

 Mason has been featured on the covers of many fashion magazines including Vogue, Elle, W and Cosmopolitan.
 Mason has appeared in fashion campaigns for the likes of Louis Vuitton, Fendi, and Versace.
-She hosted MTV’s fashion special Fashionably Loud and starred in the Enrique Iglesias music video “Rhythm Divine.”
+She hosted MTV’s fashion special Fashionably Loud and starred in the Enrique Iglesias music video for "Rhythm Divine".
 She starred in the feature film Outpatient (2002) which was picked up for distribution by Magnolia Pictures following its reception at the Toronto Film Festival.
 She was also featured in the Woody Allen film Celebrity (1998).
 Mason completed a run of Tennessee Williams’ Orpheus Descending in LA (2010), which she produced as well as starred in as Carol Cutrere, alongside actors Gale Harold and Denise Crosby.
 The production was nominated for a McCulloh Award for best revival of a play by the Los Angeles Drama Critics Circle, and Mason also received Outstanding Performance by a Featured Actress.

 Early life

-Mason was born and raised in New York City.
+Mason was born and raised in Manhattan, New York.
 She began studying ballet at the age of five, training at the School of American Ballet.
 An Elite Model Management scout first discovered Mason in a record store at the age of 13.
 Her career took off, landing her in campaigns for Revlon, Versace, and Sportmax to name a few.
 She attended Fiorello H. LaGuardia High School of Music & Art and Performing Arts and then transferred to the Professional Children's School because her career took up so much of her time.
-She is Jewish, as is her mother.
-Mason's father is African-American.
+Mason's father is black.